ankitagupta12/pheromone/README.md

 # Pheromone

+Pheromones are chemical substances secreted from glands and used as a means of communication.

-`pheromone` provides a utility function to easily send `ActiveRecord` updates to Kafka.
+`pheromone` is a mixin to easily send `ActiveRecord` updates to Kafka whenever there is a model update and/or create.

 ## Installation